-What gets covered in a Baby Bumps 4 hour hypnobirthing course?
+What gets covered in a Baby Bumps course?

 Below is what’s covered – and why!
-Yes, you’ll likely cover the more ‘typical’ topics listed first during your other course, but because decisions made around these important topics can have an impact on your birth experience, they are very worthy of a brief recap.
+Yes, you’ll likely cover the more ‘typical’ topics listed first during your other course, but because decisions made around these important topics have an impact on your birth experience, they are very worthy of some discussion.

 Stages of labour – what to expect, what to look out for, how the body and mind work together to birth your baby, when to go in/call the midwife and the third stage of labour (birthing the placenta).

 - It’s important to understand the rationale of staying at home for as long as possible but also to be aware of any situations where it’s good to go and get checked by a midwife.